isomerpages/mlaw-rom/_information-for-borrrowers/guide-to-borrowing-from-licensed-moneylenders-english.md

 * The moneylender has explained the terms in the Note of Contract in a language that you understand; and

-* The moneylender does not keep your NRIC card or any other personal ID documents (e.g.driver’s licence, passport).
+* The moneylender does not keep your NRIC card or any other personal ID documents (e.g. driver’s licence, passport).

 * The moneylender does not acquire any information that contains passwords to your user accounts (e.g. Singpass account, Internet banking account, email account).